TIBCOSoftware/snappydata/docs/howto/using_snappydata_for_any_spark_dist.md

 ## How to use SnappyData for any Spark Distribution

 The **snappydata-jdbc Spark **package adds extensions to Spark’s inbuilt JDBC data source provider to work better with SnappyData.
 This allows SnappyData to be treated as a regular JDBC data source with all versions of Spark which are greater or equal to 2.1, while also providing speed to direct SnappyData embedded cluster for many types of queries.
-For more details refer to [Using SnappyData for any Spark Distribution](../programming_guide/spark_jdbc_connector.md).

 Following is a sample of Spark JDBC extension setup and usage: